wernsey/d.awk/README.md

 - Google's [code-prettify][] library is no longer maintained.
 I've been looking towards [highlightjs][] as an alternative, but haven't made a decision yet.
+- The Mermaid styles doesn't change if dark-mode is toggled, but it turned out to be surprisingly difficult.

 [highlightjs]: https://highlightjs.org/